pyouroboros/ouroboros/README.md

 ## Overview

-Ouroboros will monitor all running docker containers or those you specify and update said containers to the latest available image in the remote registry using the `latest` tag with the same parameters that were used when the container was first created such as volume/bind mounts, docker network connections, environment variables, restart policies, entrypoints, commands, etc. While ouroboros updates images to `latest` by default, that can be [overridden](#Options) to only monitor updates of a specific tag.
+pyouroboros will monitor all running docker containers or those you specify and update said containers to the latest available image in the remote registry using the `latest` tag with the same parameters that were used when the container was first created such as volume/bind mounts, docker network connections, environment variables, restart policies, entrypoints, commands, etc. While ouroboros updates images to `latest` by default, that can be [overridden](#Options) to only monitor updates of a specific tag.
 Similar to [watchtower](https://github.com/v2tec/watchtower).

 - Push your image to your registry and simply wait a couple of minutes for ouroboros to find the new image and redeploy your container autonomously.
 - Limit your server ssh access